mongodb/specifications/source/auth/auth.rst

 Conversation
 ````````````
 As an example, given a client nonce value of "enJwWTtNSkR+WztFZCE3d1NWSiMpfU54YCgmPU5lY1Q=", a MONGODB-IAM conversation decoded from
-base64 and converted from BSON to JSON would appear as follows:
+BSON to JSON would appear as follows:

 Client First